MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_Scopes.md

 a different scope, the original item might be hidden under the new item, but it is not overridden or changed.

+A name can denote a variable, a function, an alias, an environment variable, or a drive.
+The same name may denote different items at different places in a script.
+For each different item that a name denotes, that name is visible only within the region of script text called its scope.
+Different items denoted by the same name either have different scopes, or are in different name spaces.

+Scopes may nest, in which case, an outer scope is referred to as a parent scope, and any nested scopes are child scopes of that parent.
+The scope of a name is the scope in which it is defined and all child scopes, unless it is made private.
+Within a child scope, a name defined there hides any items defined with the same name in parent scopes.

 ## PowerShell Scopes

 PowerShell supports the following scopes: